NinjaInShade/todo/client/README.md

-# Todo application client built with react and bootstrap.
+# Todo application client built with react and bootstrap and (tabler icons)[https://tablericons.com/].

 ## Features i would like frontend to have: